 While rare compared to other forms of card fraud, it’s worth being aware of this scam to ensure you aren’t putting yourself at risk.

 This is particularly important given that figures show contactless payments are booming.
-Latest figures from the UK Cards Association show that 17 billion contactless transactions were completed in 2015.
+Figures from the UK Cards Association show that 2.9 billion contactless payments were completed in 2016.